Policies and Procedures

 Any misuse of the nurseries or personal ICT equipment must be reported to the Managers immediately and will be dealt with using our disciplinary system and will be considered gross misconduct.

-Any misuse of a child protection nature will be reported to the designated lead for Safeguarding and dealt with appropriately and in lines with the local safeguarding children’s board guidance.
+Any misuse of a child protection nature will be reported to the designated lead for Safeguarding and dealt with appropriately and in line with the local safeguarding children’s board guidance.

 Designated Safeguarding Leads at Sunflowers Are-